Poppulo

 Involve employees to maximize authenticity

 Internal communications can be an effective tool to establish workplace trust and openness.
-Involving employees in your corporate communications, by “cultivating and amplifying authentic employee voices” organizations can gain more mindshare among employees, according to Gartner
+Acting as an internal communicator, involving employees in your corporate communications by “cultivating and amplifying authentic employee voices” can help organizations gain more mindshare among employees, according to Gartner.

 Enlist employees to tell their stories, whether it’s about the culmination of a successful project, a specific achievement, or simply the way in which they overcame specific challenges at work.